Georgy Safarov: In opposition

-In an unknown date he joined a secret opposition group with a Bolshevik named Tarkhanov, which not much is known about.
+On an unknown date, he joined a secret opposition group with a Bolshevik named Tarkhanov, which not much is known about.
 A letter of Lev Sedov written by the end of 1932 said this group would be one of those willing to join a clandestine political bloc with followers of Leon Trotsky: "The Safar–Tarkhan Group have not yet formally entered they have too extreme a position; they will enter very soon."
 Trotsky's letters defined the bloc as a force to fight Stalinist repression.
 Trotskyist historian Pierre Broué said the bloc dissolved in early 1933, because some of its members were arrested.

-Arrest and Death
+Arrest and execution

 On 25 December 1934, after the assassination of Sergey Kirov, he was again arrested as part of a series of mass arrests which came to be described as the "Kirov stream".
 On 16 January 1935, he was again sentenced to 2 years of exile in the so-called "Case of the Leningrad Counter-Revolutionary Zinoviev group of Safarov, Zalutsky, and others" and again deported to Achinsk.

 During the first of the Moscow Show Trials, in August 1936, in which Zinoviev and other defendants 'confessed' to terrorism and other imaginary crimes, Safarov was named as a fellow conspirator, but not brought to trial.
 On 16 December 1936, he was arrested in Achinsk and sentenced to 5 years in prison on charges of "Counter-Revolutionary Trotskyist activities", and was sent to Vorkuta on 15 January 1937.

 Almost every other former member of the Zinoviev opposition group was executed during the Great Purge, but Safarov survived by co-operating with the NKVD and denouncing others, but was sentenced to death by a decree of a Special Collegium of the NKVD on 16 July 1942 following the German Invasion of the Soviet Union, ironically on the same day Safarov had signed the death warrant for the Romanovs 24 years prior.
 He was executed on 27 July 1942 in Saratov and was consigned to an unmarked grave.